filmskent/Spotify-flutter/README.md

 pub get
 flutter run

-##noted this app need to reload token every 1 hour since token valid only 1 hour
+## Noted this app need to reload token every 1 hour since token valid only 1 hour
+after you get a token place it in "lib/repository/albumRepository" in token variable